Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 I know, I couldn't see anyone specify it.

-Like, it's, imagine if it's like a butter knife or something.
+Like, it's, imagine it was like a butter knife or something.

 Imagine if it's a nine inches wide.